 In fact, the pupils of some of Jack the Ripper’s victims were analyzed.
 Unfortunately, they were unable to obtain any clear results.
 Today, optography is grouped with the paranormal sciences.

 Strong emotions like joy, enthusiasm, and even sexual desire noticeably dilate the pupils.There are studies that confirm the relationship between sexual inclination and pupil dilation.

 3. Trying to solve a complex problem

-When we find ourselves immersed in a problem or situation that requires a high level of mental concentration, our pupils dilate normal dilation triggers.
+When we find ourselves immersed in a problem or situation that requires a high level of mental concentration, our pupils dilate more than they do with normal dilation triggers.

 Nevertheless, if you add stress or anxiety to the difficult task, you’ll also experience strong emotions and cognitive saturation.